 Key Stage 4 Curriculum

-• Produce a personal response to the theme in light of sketchbook investigations, artists’ research and evaluations using appropriate media.
+• Produce a personal and informed response to themes in light of sketchbook investigations and evaluations using appropriate media

-Pupils’ creative talent is celebrated in our annual GCSE Art Exhibition Evening which is a popular event in our school community.
-Visitors can see the pupils’ personal response to themes which include larger scale acrylic paintings, 3D work, printmaking, Batik textiles and Photoshop techniques.
+Students’ creative talents are celebrated in our annual GCSE Art Exhibition Evening which is a popular event in our school community.
+Visitors can view the students’ personal responses to themes which include larger scale paintings, 3D work, printmaking, textiles and photography.

-Extra-curricular workshops are run weekly to support the development of pupils’ skills and research.
+Extra-curricular workshops are run weekly to support the development of students’ creative skills and ideas.